mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/README.md

 <img src="https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/Work%20process/Train.png" width="400" height="300">      <img src="https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/Work%20process/test.png" width="400" height="300">

-Secondly, I used Unittest to make sure everything was working fine.
+Secondly, I used [Unittest](https://github.com/mahmudaAfreen/Creating-an-e-Attendance-System-with-Python/blob/main/src/unittest/python/projectunittest.py) to make sure everything was working fine.
 My way of doing that was pretty simple.

-**Setting Up for Testing:** First I set up my testing environment using the setUp function.
+**1. Setting Up for Testing:** First I set up my testing environment using the setUp function.
 This function added a photo of a person I knew (let's call them 'Test Person') to a list, getting everything ready for my tests.

-**Checked Attendance Marking** Next, I wanted to ensure that my attendance marking was working.
+**2. Checked Attendance Marking:** Next, I wanted to ensure that my attendance marking was working.
 In the test_markattendance function, I took a picture (like using a webcam), marked the attendance for 'Test Person', and then checked the 'Attendance.csv' file.
 I verified that the file had two lines - one for the file header and one for the marked attendance of my known person.

-**Tested Face Recognition:** My system was supposed to recognize faces, right?
+**3. Tested Face Recognition:** My system was supposed to recognize faces, right?
 In the test_face_recognition function, I captured a frame from a webcam, looked for faces in that frame, and used some recognition magic.
 I made sure that when my system saw 'Test Person', it got it right - like saying, "Hey, I know you!
 You're 'Test Person'!"

-**Used Modules and Functions:** I didn't build everything from scratch.
+**4. Used Modules and Functions:** I didn't build everything from scratch.
 I borrowed some useful tools from the 'AttendanceProject' module.
 It was like having a toolbox with some handy gadgets.
 I used functions like markattendance and variables like classNames from there to make my job easier.

-**Ran the Tests:** Lastly, when I ran my script, it checked if everything I had written actually worked.
+**5. Ran the Tests:** Lastly, when I ran my script, it checked if everything I had written actually worked.
 It was like pushing a "test" button to ensure my code did what it was supposed to do.
 If all tests passed, I was in good shape!

 In a nutshell, I made sure my attendance system recognized faces correctly, marked attendance properly, and all the tools I used did their jobs.